-"NEDLAC" means the National Economic, Development and Labour Council established by section 2 of the National Economic, Development and Labour Council Act, 1994 (Act No. 35 of 1994);

-"officer" means an officer as defined in section 1 of the Public Service Act, 1994 (Proclamation No. 103 of 1994);

-"prescribed" means prescribed by regulation;

-"public service" means the public service as contemplated in section 197 of the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996); "regulation" means a regulation made under this Act;

-"remuneration" means remuneration as defined in the Fourth Schedule to the 10 Income Tax Act, 1962 (Act No. 58 of 1962), and includes any amount contemplated in paragraph (vii) of the exclusions mentioned in that definition, but does not include any amount paid or payable to an employee-

-(a) by way of any pension, superannuation allowance or retiring allowance;

-- (b) which constitutes an amount contemplated in paragraphs (a), (d), (e), (eA) or 15 (f) of the definition of "gross income" in section 1 of the Income Tax Act, 1962; - (c) by way of commission or as a dividend; or - (d) where such amount is based on the quantity or output of work done, unless the amount is part of the employee's minimum compensation in terms of any law, 20 collective agreement or contract of employment;

-"this Act" includes any regulation made in terms of this Act;

-"week" means any period of seven consecutive days.

-Purpose of this Act

-2. The purpose of this Act is to establish an unemployment insurance fund to which 25 employers and employees contribute and from which employees who become unemployed or their beneficiaries, as the case may be, are entitled to benefits and in so doing to alleviate the harmful economic and social effects of unemployment.

-Application of this Act

-3. (1) This Act applies to all employers and employees, other than-

-- (a) employees employed for less than 24 hours a month with a particular employer, and their employers; - (b) employees who receive remuneration under a learnership agreement registered in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), and their employers; 35 - (c) employees and employees in the national and provincial spheres of government; - (d) persons who enter the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic if upon the termination thereof the employer is required by law or by the contract of 40 service, apprenticeship or learnership, as the case may be, or by any other agreement or undertaking, to repatriate that person, or that person is so required to leave the Republic, and their employers; and

-(e) domestic and seasonal workers and their employers.

-(2) (a) The Minister must, as soon as possible after this section takes effect, designate 45 or appoint a body which must seek to investigate and make recommendations regarding the inclusion of domestic and seasonal workers under the application of this Act.

-(b) The investigation must be concluded within 18 months from the date that this section takes effect.

-(c) The Minister must consult the Board on the outcome of the investigation.
+.za "NEDLAC" means the National Economic, Development and Labour Council established by section 2 of the National Economic, Development and Labour Council Act, 1994 (Act No. 35 of 1994); "officer" means an officer as defined in section 1 of the Public Service Act, 1994 (Proclamation No. 103 of 1994); "prescribed" means prescribed by regulation; "public service" means the public service as contemplated in section 197 of the Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996); "regulation" means a regulation made under this Act; "remuneration" means any amount which is paid or is payable to any person by way of any salary, leave pay, allowance, wage, overtime pay, bonus, fee, emolument or stipend in respect of services rendered; "seasonal worker" means any person who is employed by an employer for an aggregate period of at least three months over a 12 month period with the same 5 10 15 Purpose of this Act 2.
+The purpose of this Act is to establish an unemployment insurance fund to which employers and employees contribute and from which employees who become unemployed or their beneficiaries, as the case may be, are entitled to benefits and in so doing to alleviate the harmful economic and social effects of unemployment.
+Application of this Act 25 3.
+(1) This Act applies to all employers and employees, other than- (a) employees employed for less than 24 hours a month with a particular employer, and their employers; (b) employees who receive remuneration under a learnership agreement registered in terms of the Skills Development Act, 1998 (Act No. 97 of 1998), and their employers; (c) employers and employees in the national and provincial spheres of government; (d) persons who enter the Republic for the purpose of carrying out a contract of service, apprenticeship or learnership within the Republic if upon the termination thereof the employer is required by law or by the contract of service, apprenticeship or learnership, as the case may be, or by any other agreement or undertaking, to repatriate that person, or that person is so required to leave the Republic, and their employers.
+(2) Despite subsection (1), this Act will only apply to domestic and seasonal workers and their employers 12 months after this Act takes effect.
+(3) (a) The Minister must, as soon as possible after this Act takes effect, designate or appoint a body which must seek to investigate and make recommendations regarding the administration of this Act to domestic and seasonal workers. (b) The investigation must be concluded within 12 months from the date that this section takes effect. (c) The Minister must consult the Board on the outcome of the investigation.
+CHAPTER 2